How to Rehome or Surrender Your Pet

 Click to get started with Rehome:

 If you are trying to rehome a specific breed of animal, you can search the internet for breed-specific rescues in your area.
 Example: Laborador rescue NC, Siamese rescue NC.
 Please remember, all animal rescue organizations are not reputable.
 If you find an organization that you know nothing about, do a little research to make sure they're legitimate.
 You can check with veterinary clinics in their area, and also the Humane Society of the United States.

 Surrendering Your Pet

 We can only accept owner-releases from Lenoir County, unless your animal was adopted from our shelter.
 If you live in Lenoir County and MUST release your pet to our shelter:

 - You will be required to show your driver's license or otherwise provide proof of residency.
 Call the shelter for an appointment so staff/volunteers can make room for your pet.
 Normally the shelter can only accept owner-releases on Tuesdays and Thursdays.
 We are always overcrowded and the number of animal intakes can vary greatly each day.
-Some days there is simply no kennel space for owner-releases.
+Many days there is simply no kennel space for owner-releases.
 When you arrive at the shelter with your pet, please check in at the front desk so our shelter team can help you safely bring your pet inside.